 Are you looking to get around town on an electric scooter?
 If you live in Québec, you may be wondering if you need a license to do so.
 The answer is yes, you must have a class 6D driver's license to ride a moped or scooter on public roads.
 However, if you are over 18 years old, you can ride an electric bicycle without a license.
 Owning an electric bike in Canada is easy and doesn't require a license plate or insurance.

-Electric scooters are classified as electrically assisted bicycles under federal law, and each province may make minor changes, such as age requirements.
-Municipalities may also make changes as to where they are allowed to be used.
+Electric scooters are classified as electrically assisted bicycles under federal law, and each province and municipality may make minor changes to the laws.
 For example, the city of Montreal created more than 200 parking spaces specifically for electric scooters shared by companies like Lime and Bird.
-A scooter is equipped with an electric motor or a combustion engine with a displacement not exceeding 50 cubic centimeters (cc), as well as an automatic transmission.
+Electric scooters are much cheaper than traditional bicycles because they don't require gasoline or oil to operate.
+They are equipped with an electric motor or a combustion engine with a displacement not exceeding 50 cubic centimeters (cc), as well as an automatic transmission.

 In Canada, electric scooters are legal to use privately as long as you comply with current laws.
 Low-speed electric scooters cannot be used on public roads or on bicycle paths that are next to public roads, according to the Quebec Ministry of Transportation.
 Veteran racer Michael Mili says electric scooters are as safe as their bicycle counterparts, perhaps even safer.
 Despite growing popularity, low-speed motorized electric foot scooters are illegal on public roads in Quebec, including walkways.